waridh/waridh.github.io/docs/about.markdown

 permalink: /about/
 ---

 Hello there, welcome to my portfolio!
 My name is Waridh Wongwandanee, but you can call me Bach.
-I am currently a Product Validation Intern at Microchip.
+I am currently a Product Validation intern at Microchip and I am working towards a Bachelors of Nanoscale System Design Computer Engineering at the University of Alberta.

 [jekyll-organization]: https://github.com/jekyll